oracle-livelabs/oci/digital-twin/01-set-up-environment/set-up-environment.md

 ## Task 1 Create Resource Manager Stack

 Resource Manager automates deployment and operations for all Oracle Cloud Infrastructure resources.
-Using the infrastructure-as-code (IaC) model, the service is based on Terraform, an open source industry standard that lets DevOps engineers develop and deploy their infrastructure anywhere
+Using the infrastructure-as-code (IaC) model, the service is based on Terraform, an open source industry standard software tool that enables DevOps engineers to develop and deploy their infrastructure anywhere

 1. Log into your Oracle Cloud Infrastructure (OCI) tenancy.